NHL Draft Study 2003-16

 NJ | 106 | 3098 | 29.2 | 27.7 |

-The first overall pick has to be docked something tangible.
-Pittsburgh has the second-highest point total among draft prospects – yet one fifth of their prospect point total is from Sidney Crosby alone, and there was not a scout on the planet that wouldn’t have drafted him first overall.
-My grandmother would have picked Crosby in the 2005 draft.
+The first overall pick had to be docked something tangible.
+Pittsburgh has the second-highest point total among all NHL teams – yet one-fifth of their prospect point total is from Crosby alone, and there was not a scout on the planet that wouldn’t have drafted him first overall.
+Crosby and Malkin, picked back-to-back in the top two, combine for approximately one-third of Pittsburgh’s point total.

-It is a similar situation for the most productive team: Backstrom and Ovechkin combine for almost one third of Washington’s total…yet they account for less than 1/50th of the total picks by the Capitals in that period.
+It is a similar situation for the most productive team: Backstrom and Ovechkin combine for almost one-third of Washington’s total…yet they account for less than 1/50th of the total picks by the Capitals in that period.
 In other words, two percent of their 103 picks have accounted for about 30 percent of their total offence.

 The teams that picked in the top five of the 2016 draft weren’t penalized.
 It’s a little early to be docking those five teams for players who, at most, are only completing their fourth seasons in the league.
 McDavid is already pushing 500 points and Eichel 400, so we started in 2015 and handicapped each top-five pick from 2003 until 2015.